jhtran/stackjump/README.md

 A framework for generating custom Ubuntu auto-install ISO image and incorporates a Chef Server daemon in which the node will register itself against, auto configure knife as well as automatically register itself via chef-client against localhost.
 It can be used to standup the initial jump node of an openstack zone.
 It requires no network to stand up and can be incorporated with additional cookbooks such as complicated network interface configurations (bonding, vlan tagging) that will converge itself up to par once it has completed its initial installation and starts chef-client registration automatically.

+NOTE: When using the ISO image, after the Ubuntu installation is complete it will reboot once and run the "first_boot.sh" script to setup chef-server and other post installation final touches.
+During teh reboot you will see the Ubuntu loading screen and it may appear to hang but the startup process takes about ~5 minutes to get back to a login screen.
+If it takes significantly longer, you can do an Alt+F2 to get an alternate login console for troubleshooting.

 ## Usage

  * Simplest - no args will default to Ubuntu 12.04.3 Precise 64-bit and output "custom.iso" to your current directory, and chef will only upload and run minimal chef-client cookbook.